Invitation Letter

 Performance Attire

-Attire for the performances on January 24th is formal.
+Attire for the performances on January 24 is formal.
 This concert is your chance to dress up and look your best!
-Please make sure your outfit and shoes will allow you to move and sit on stage with comfort and confidence, especially if you are playing on an elevated piano.
-We recommend trying on your outfit at home and sitting at the piano to practice.
+Please ensure your outfit and shoes allow you to move and sit on stage with comfort and confidence, especially if you are playing on an elevated piano.
+We recommend trying on your outfit at home and practicing at the piano.
 No nail polish, tips, acrylics, or dips, please!
 Natural nails only!

 - Young musicians: Either a colorful formal dress (knee-length or longer - no short dresses!)
 OR black dress pants, black dress shoes, black socks, white shirt, and colorful bowtie.